aleboz/aleboz.github.io/_pages/about.md

 I study and build novel Crowd Computing  methods and tools that combine the cognitive and reasoning abilities of individuals and crowds, with the computational powers of machines, and the value of big amounts of heterogeneous data.
 My scientific work, which consistently resulted in high-quality publications, has always been supported by substantial implementation and demonstration efforts, with emphasis on impact and continuous interaction with stakeholders from both industry and the wider society.

-Read more about my research vision for Crowd Computing [here], and about my results so far in the following sections.

 # Publications

 I have published 15 peer-reviewed articles in peer-reviewed international journals (VLDBJ, ACM TWEB, IEEE IC, IEEE Access, Semantic Web Journal),  75 conference papers in international conferences (WWW/TheWebConference, HCOMP, ESWC, ISWC, AAAI, IJCAI, CSCW, RecSys, Hypertext, WebScience, UMPA, ICWE), and several editorial contributions.
 The majority of my publications have been produced over the past 9 years.
 I am co-author of the book [_Web Information Retrieval_](http://www.springer.com/gp/book/9783642393136) (Springer, 2013).
 I am co-inventor of the US patent [_Method and system of management of queries for crowd searching_](https://patents.google.com/patent/US8825701B2/en) (US 8825701 B2, 2015).